Frequently Asked Questions

 Do you print certificates?

-Certificates for paid for courses only are issued in hard copy format by the relevant awarding bodies and can take between 1 and 4 weeks to process.
+Certificates for the Diploma and externally-certified (paid for) courses only are issued in hard copy format.
+The latter are processed by the relevant awarding body and can take between 1 and 6 weeks to process.
 You will be advised when we receive them.

 When do sessions take place?
 Are you putting more sessions on?

-Our sessions run during the academic year in term time.
-We start at the end of September/beginning October until 2nd/3rd week of December.
-We then recommence 2nd/3rd week of January until the very end of June.
+There are sessions running each weekday with daytime and evening slots.
+Some externally-certified courses take place on Saturdays.
+We start in week 1 of the Autumn semester and run up to the middle of December.
+We then recommence 2nd/3rd week of January until the Easter break with a shorter timetable possible in the summer term.
 We also operate around the Christmas and Easter holiday periods for students who are local or remaining in Cardiff during these times.
+To view the current semester schedule go to https://www.cardiffstudents.com/jobs-skills/skills-development-service/

 Do you run summer sessions?